tianshang486/mysql/intl.en-US/Quick Start for PostgreSQL/Read-only instances/Create a PostgreSQL read-only instance.md

 ## Prerequisites {#section_kdj_3gb_ygb .section}

--   The instance is an RDS for PostgreSQL 10.0 instance, not PostgreSQL 9.4.
+-   The instance is an RDS for PostgreSQL 10.0 instance.
+-   The instance belongs to the High-Availability series.
 -   The configuration of the master instance must be at least 8-core 32 GB \(dedicated or dedicated-host instance\).

 ## Attention {#section_dbp_zq5_vdb .section}